techy-robot/Mighty-Micro-Motors/Progress Log.md

 ```

 I had to delete `.config/arduino-ide` for it to actually show up, because there were temporary files stored there.
 This may be different depending on platform, see https://support.arduino.cc/hc/en-us/articles/4415103213714-Find-sketches-libraries-board-cores-and-other-files-on-your-computer User Data folder.

+I was finally able to program the basic Blink.ino!
+It works!

+Now I'm trying to setup the clock usage.
+For some reason my blink code is taking up 40k bytes!
+Over head with absolutely no code is around 4.6k.
+The clock settings appear to get the clock to around 32 mhz, not 64.
+I think I set the wrong clock divisor...

+I also tried to setup serial out to print hello world.
+I failed at wiring several times, but finally got it to print gibberish (Which means the baud rate is wrong).
+For some reason the serial baud rate on the computer has to be twice that what was configured in code.
+Clock issues?